lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 Only if you do not use the module system at MOX department or you installed a new version of the vtk library, you also need to change:
 - `mkVtkInc`   with the path where the include files of the VTK library resides.
-- `mkVtkLib`   with the path where the vtk library resides
+- `mkVtkLib`   with the path where the VTK library resides
 - `mkEigenInc` with the path where the Eigen library resides

 Now you are ready to build the library.